Welcome to clearhealthcosts.com.

 We’re working to bring transparency to the health-care marketplace by telling people prices for medical procedures and items.
 By revealing prices, we are empowering consumers to make informed decisions about the costs of their medical care and coverage.

 People should be able to know what things cost.
 If you knew that your MRI could cost $350 or $3,300, maybe you’d choose a different provider.
-Maybe you’d wonder if your insurance premiums were going up to pay high prices for procedures that could be obtained for less.
+Maybe you’d wonder if your insurance premiums were going up to pay high prices for procedures that could be obtained for less money.

 How to use our search engine.

-The front page displays our core procedures, with a link to a fuller collection of prices in our core areas — for right now, the New York area, including northern New Jersey and other suburbs; the San Francisco area and the Los Angeles area.
+The front page displays our core procedures, with a link to a fuller collection of prices in our core areas — for right now, the New York area, including northern New Jersey and other suburbs; the San Francisco area and the Los Angeles area; and Houston, Dallas-Fort Worth, Austin San Antonio in Texas.
+More soon, so stay tuned.

 The search box will help you find not just the core procedures, and our pricing survey results, but also the Medicare price for a procedure or item.
 The Medicare prices, paid by the government for people over 65 or disabled, are figured on a complicated formula based on an identifying code and a geographical area.